 Then came Matt Coalson and Kabriel Robichaux of Flawk.
 Both have many years of experience in the gaming industry and are now putting that talent and energy into creating an exciting new platform that enables big names and brands on Twitter to pull together large numbers of fans for live interactive Q&A events.
 During these, everyone can participate and it can be easily managed and controlled by the host.

 Last was Locket.
-Founder Yunha Kim and her team created an exciting way to provide content on Android lock screens, and are getting rave reviews from users, publishers, and brands.
-On average, we’re all looking at our phones 110 times per day (!), and each time, we’re greeted with the same image.
-But with Locket, we get new content with each look at our screens, like updates from friends, news, weather updates, and more.
+Founder Yunha Kim and her team provide content on Android lock screens, and are getting rave reviews from users, publishers, and brands.
+On average, smartphone users check their phones 110 times per day (!), and each time, we’re greeted with the same image.
+But with Locket, we get new content with every look at our screen — like updates from friends, news, weather updates, and more.

 All in all, my experience at Media Camp Demo Day provided a great day of learning about some very cool, disruptive new technologies.
 It’s clearly an exciting time to be a digital publisher, a digital brand, and/or a digital content consumer.
 Thanks to Media Camp for a successful and informative event.
 I’m looking forward to the next one in Los Angeles on August 4th.

 Magnet Media Labs is a discussion of digital content marketing through commentary, context, and thought leadership.
 It's an outlet for Magnet's Editorial & Research team to share insights gleaned from 13 years in the field.
 As part of our ongoing commitment to exploring the latest trends and opportunities in connected technology, our hope is to create a space for true dialogue between those with a shared passion for storytelling.